 Scientists do know that the bays have an unusual hydrology, but this too is only partially understood.
 It appears that the bays are fed entirely by rainwater and groundwater; in other words, there is no natural drainage into or out of the bays.
 This means that the bays’ entire ecosystem is dependent upon the natural fluctuation of the water table.
 Because of this, our conservation efforts include protecting the groundwater as well as the land.

 Historically, thousands of bays occurred on the Eastern Shore of Maryland, but most have been drained, filled, or timbered.
 They are flooded in winter and early spring but usually dry up by late summer and fall, although this can vary in very wet or very dry years.

 The openings average 3 acres, with some being as large as 15 acres.
 The bays support three types of wetland plant communities: grassy openings, shrub swamps, and forested wetlands called flatwoods.
 The understory of all three is usually dominated by grasses and sedges: giant grass, Walter’s sedge, twig-rush, and maiden-cane included.

 Most of the bays harbor sphagnum moss, a wetland indicator species.
 The shrub layers are dominated by buttonbush, mountain sweet pepperbush, and highbush blueberry.
 Trees that are water tolerant enough to grow in the bays are sweet gum, red maple, and willow oak.
 Persimmon is found in these wetlands, unusual for this dry-ground tree.
 Sometimes the bays attract nesting colonies of green herons, great blue herons, and various other species of waterfowl.

-1,236 acres have been protected by the Conservancy and the state of Maryland here since 1982.
+1,236 acres have been protected by TNC and the state of Maryland here since 1982.
 The former agricultural fields at Jackson Lane Preserve are the site of the largest and best-studied wetland restoration on the Delmarva Peninsula.

 Management at these preserves includes: